William Rowan Hamilton: Early life

-Hamilton was the fourth of nine children born to Sarah Hutton (1780–1817) and Archibald Hamilton (1778–1819), who lived in Dublin at 29 Dominick Street, later renumbered to 36.
-Hamilton's father, who was from Dublin, worked as a solicitor.
-By the age of three, Hamilton had been sent to live with his uncle James Hamilton, a graduate of Trinity College who ran a school in Talbots Castle in Trim, Co.
-Meath.
+William Rowan Hamilton was born on 4 August 1805 in Dublin, Ireland, the fourth of nine children of Archibald Hamilton (1778–1819) and Sarah Hutton who lived at 29 Dominick Street (later renumbered to 36).
+Archibald, who was from Dublin, worked as a solicitor.
+By the age of 3, Hamilton had been sent to live with his uncle James Hamilton, a graduate of Trinity College Dublin who ran a school in Talbots Castle in Trim, County Meath.